 When my husband and I first decided to pursue adoption, we had no idea where to begin.
 We knew different agencies handled different adoptions, but how should we go about selecting an agency?
 On paper, everyone looked good, but after several rounds of interviews we finally made our selection.
 Our agency has seen us through two adoptions from two different countries over the last five years, and we think the world of them.
 Though the selection process was difficult, I’m glad we took the time to ask the right questions.
 Here’s what you need to know:

-The first thing to consider when choosing an agency is, Where are they based?
+The first thing to consider when choosing an adoption agency is, Where are they based?
 Ours happened to be headquartered out of state but had a regional office right down the road.
 This proved important when questions came up and we wanted some face time with our social worker and country program manager.
 If you are pursuing domestic adoption, does the agency operate in multiple states?
 Do they support both open and closed adoptions?
 Are they an “A to Z” agency, meaning they can handle everything from your home study to your post placement reports, or does the agency just handle matching and placements?

 - Placement Statistics